 Fig and Berry Salad with Port-Balsamic-Vanilla Glaze

-- I created this recipe around the glaze that is so good that would make chopped cardboard a delicacy!
+I created this recipe around the glaze that is so good it will bring you to your knees!
 It’s simple to make and keeps very well refrigerated.
 It’s not just for figs and berries either.
 Imagine it on a roasted pork tenderloin, poached chicken breast or salmon, and even grilled mushrooms and lightly grilled firm tofu.
 In fact, I’ve added chicken to this salad to make it a main course with great success.